vasuballa/vasuballa.github.io/_posts/2024-02-04-oci-webtraffic-firewall.md

 ![Test results]({{site.baseurl}}/assets/img/oci-fw-img5.png)

+As you can see, the connection to r12dba.com got dropped and we can got response from eclipsys.ca.

+## Conclusion

+We dont need fancy firewalls that cost an arm and a leg to achieve this Layer7 filtering.
+We can achieve this easily and cost effectivelyu with a Ubuntu VM along with Zenarmor subscription.
 Any questions about this solutions, reach out to me via [Linkedin](https://linkedin.com/in/vasuballa)